PuzzlesLab/PuzzlesX/README.md

 `sudo /edx/bin/update edx-platform master`

+--> This theme will only affect the theme for CMS of EDX.
+LMS currently are not available for theme editing.

 **If you lines are unstable, and keep broken pipe in the process of update, please use `tmux` that available in the console.
 For more information please checkout [here](https://gist.github.com/MohamedAlaa/2961058).**